awsdocs/aws-cdk-guide/doc_source/constructs.md

 For information about the most common API patterns in the AWS Construct Library, see [Resources](resources.md)\.

-## Authoring constructs<a name="constructs_author"></a>
+## Writing your own constructs<a name="constructs_author"></a>

-In addition to using existing constructs like `s3.Bucket`, you can also author your own constructs, and then anyone can use them in their apps\.
+In addition to using existing constructs like `s3.Bucket`, you can also write your own constructs, and then anyone can use them in their apps\.
 All constructs are equal in the AWS CDK\.
-An AWS CDK construct such as `s3.Bucket` or `sns.Topic` behaves the same as a construct imported from a third\-party library that someone published on npm or Maven or PyPI—or to your company's internal package repository\.
+An AWS CDK construct such as `s3.Bucket` or `sns.Topic` behaves the same as a construct imported from a third\-party library that someone published via NPM or Maven or PyPI—or to your company's internal package repository\.

 To declare a new construct, create a class that extends the [Construct](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Construct.html) base class, then follow the pattern for initializer arguments\.